This post will show you the top countries notable for cybercrime.

 The preferred victims of these cybercriminals are in Europe and the US.
 They have had to adapt to their security measures in these countries.
 These measures consist primarily of bank credentials and double-factor authentication through SMS, coordinate cards, etc.

-In this sense, cybercriminals manipulate the user to see what they want using Web inject techniques to avoid this type of protection measures.
+In this sense, cybercriminals manipulate users to see what they want, using web injection techniques to bypass these types of protection measures.
 This is why you should check out our website security guide.

 One of the most famous Russian cybercrime groups is APT28.

-APT28 has been involved on numerous occasions in cyberattacks as a weapon of war, on which a great deal of literature exists.
+APT28 has been involved on numerous occasions in cyberattacks as a weapon of war, for which a great deal of literature exists.

 Undoubtedly, the fact that they remain at the top of the list for years makes researchers wonder what the keys to this “success” are.